-62.3001 Philosophical Problems in Evolutionary Biology S2 L2 C4
+62.301U Philosophical Problems in Evolutionary Biology

 Arts prerequisite: Completion of Arts or other approved subjects, carrying at least 72 credit points.
 Co-requisite: 62.202U or 62.208U.
-Sciences prerequisites: Third year standing.
-Co-requisite: 62.202U or 62.208U.
+Excluded: 62.3001.

-Current controversies in evolutionary theory, with consideration of topics such as essentialism and population thinking, falsifiability of the principle of natural selection, the group selection controversy, sociobiology, problems in classification and cladism, the neutral theory of evolution and the role of chance, punctuated equilibrium theory, the origin of life, neo-Lamarckism, and creationism.
+Current controversies in evolutionary theory, with consideration of topics such as essentialism and population thinking, falsifiability of the principle of natural selection, the group selection controversy, sociobiology, problems in classification and cladism, the neutral theory of evolution and the role of chance, punctuated equilibrium theory, the origin of life, creation 'science'.